bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 3. Verify that you can run a python command across your cluster.
 For example, run:

-        mpiexec -n <TOTAL_CORE_COUNT> -f /shared/.hostfile-<CLUSTER_UUID> python --version
+        mpiexec -n <TOTAL_CORE_COUNT> -f /home/bodo/hostfile python --version

 If all commands succeed, you should be able to execute workloads across your cluster.
-You can place scripts and small data that are shared across cluster nodes in `/shared`.
-However, external storage, such as S3, should be used for reading and writing large data.
+You can place scripts and data that are shared across cluster nodes in `/bodofs`.

 ## Running a Job  :material-delete-clock:{ title="Soon to be deprecated" }